lockedatapublished/itsalocke/content/oss/packages.md

 <a class="btn btn-primary" href="//itsalocke.com/datasauRus" role="button">More</a>

 # pRojects
-Avoid the rigamorale of setting up R projects meeting best practices.
+Avoid the rigamarole of setting up R projects meeting best practices.
 Do it in a line of code and save yourself tons of hassle.

 <a class="btn btn-primary" href="//itsalocke.com/pRojects" role="button">More</a>